ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A715 CPU.
 This needs to be enabled for revisions r0p0 and r1p0.
 It is fixed in r1p1.

+-  ``ERRATA_A715_2409570``: This applies errata 2409570 workaround to
+   Cortex-A715 CPU.
+This needs to be enabled only for revision r1p0.
+   It is fixed in r1p1.
+This errata also applies to r0p0 but that revision has a different workaround, and since r0p0 is not used in production hardware it is not implemented.

 -  ``ERRATA_A715_2413290``: This applies errata 2413290 workaround to
    Cortex-A715 CPU.
 This needs to be enabled only for revision r1p0 and when SPE(Statistical profiling extension)=True.
 The errata is fixed